AleKutS/advespace/README.md

 # Info
-It's an open source Android game about adventure in space 🌌
+It's an open source Android game about adventure in space 🚀 Which is developed on Solar2D 🏵️